Made in America (The Sopranos): David Chase comments

-During a November 2021 interview with The Hollywood Reporter, Chase made comments that some interpreted as confirmation that Tony Soprano dies in the final cut to black.
-He had originally envisioned a scene in which Tony would drive from New Jersey to New York, the reverse of the route followed in the opening sequence of every episode, and arrive at a meeting in which he would be killed.
-After driving past a small restaurant on Ocean Park Boulevard, though, Chase decided that Tony should instead "get it in a place like that".
+In a November 2021 interview with The Hollywood Reporter, Chase made comments which were interpreted as confirmation that Tony Soprano dies.
+He revealed he envisioned Tony's death occurring during a meeting, which would take place after traveling from New Jersey to New York (the reverse of the route in the opening sequence of every episode).
+After driving past a small restaurant on Ocean Park Boulevard, Chase instead decided, if Tony should die, it would be "in a place like that".
+However, later that same month, Seitz released a statement on Chase's behalf denying this, with Chase saying, "Everybody who believes I said Tony is dead in a Hollywood Reporter article: works for me.
+Now you"ll [sic] stop fucking asking me."

+In a January 2024 interview with TV Insider, celebrating the 25th anniversary of the show's premiere, Chase clarified his previous comment about Tony's fate.
+According to Chase, the final scene implied that Tony could die, not that he did die.

+In a September 2024 interview at the close of the 2-part Max feature Wise Guy: David Chase and the Sopranos, Chase said, “I think what I was thinking about was, the universe goes on and on.
+You may not go on and on but the universe is going to go on and on.
+The movie’s going to keep going.”
+Referencing a discussion in the show about a poem by Robert Frost, he added, "There was that scene between Meadow and AJ [where AJ says] ‘I thought black meant death!’.
+So that was in my head also.
+See now people will say, see he admitted it, Tony died.
+The truth is…”.
+This was followed by the interview cutting to black.

 Reception

 Ratings

-According to Nielsen ratings, an average of 11.9 million viewers watched "Made in America" on its United States premiere date Sunday, June 10, 2007.
+According to Nielsen ratings, an average of 11.9 million viewers watched "Made in America" on its United States premiere date of Sunday, June 10, 2007.
 This was a 49% increase from the previous episode and the show's best ratings for both parts of the sixth season.
 It was also the show's largest audience since the season five premiere.

-Response
+Critical response

 Initial

-"Made in America" received mainly favorable to semi-favorable initial reviews from critics, while early fan reception was mixed to negative, described by one critic as "a mixture of admiration and anger".
+"Made in America" initially received mainly favorable to semi-favorable reviews from critics, although early fan reception was mixed-to-negative, described by one critic as "a mixture of admiration and anger".
 During the weeks following the episode's original broadcast, "Made in America" and its closing scene, in particular, became the subject of much discussion and analysis.
 Several new interpretations and explanations of the ending were presented in magazines and on blogs, which led many critics and fans to reevaluate the ending.

 Marisa Carroll of PopMatters awarded "Made in America" a score of 8 out of 10 and particularly praised the final scene as one of the best of the series.